nginxinc/nginx-azure-workshops/labs/lab4/readme.md

 We can quickly test the ability to push images to our Private ACR from our client machine.

-1. If you do not have a test container image to push to ACR, you can use a simple container for testing, e.g.[nginxinc/ingress-demo](https://hub.docker.com/r/nginxinc/ingress-demo)
+1. If you do not have a test container image to push to ACR, you can use a simple container for testing, e.g.[nginxinc/ingress-demo](https://hub.docker.com/r/nginxinc/ingress-demo).
+You will use this same container for the lab exercises.

    ```bash
    az acr import --name $MY_ACR --source docker.io/nginxinc/ingress-demo:latest --image nginxinc/ingress-demo:v1
    ```
    The above command pulls the `nginxinc/ingress-demo` image from docker hub and pushes it to Azure ACR.

-2. Check if the image was successfully pushed to ACR using the azure cli command below
+2. Check if the image was successfully pushed to ACR using the azure cli command below:

    ```bash
    MY_ACR=acrshouvik